ByteStorage/FlyDB/README.md

 ## License

-FlyDB is released under the Apache license.
-For more information, please see the LICENSE file.
+FlyDB is released under the Apache license.  please see the LICENSE file.